air/configtest/Salt article.md

 ### I for one welcome our new minion

-Back on the master (as user `salt`), you can see a minion wants to register:
+Back on the master (as user `salt`), you can see a minion wants to register using:

-    $ sudo salt-key -L
+    sudo salt-key -L

+Which should display:

     Accepted Keys:
     Unaccepted Keys:
     salt01